From Plant to Pigment: How to make your own vibrant inks, pastels and paints

 a studio manual by Natalie Stopka

-forthcoming from Skittledog Books in October, 2025
+from Skittledog Books

 The many plants that surround and sustain us are rich with color.
 With a little alchemical know-how, you can transform the brilliant hues of our botanical companions from liquid dye to granular pigment, supplying myriad artistic uses as paint, ink and pastel.